Skiran-devalla/Skiran-devalla/README.md

 - 👋 Hi, I’m @Skiran-devalla
 - 👀 I’m interested in Learning new Technologies
-- 🌱 I’m currently learning Networking Domain
+- 🌱 I’m currently learning Networking Engineering
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me devallasaikirann@gmail.com